shawnferry/HOL7712-gitbook/a-simple-sitepp.md

 4. Updated site.pp to copy .zshrc to agents from the lab module

 5. Noticed that changes in  site.pp affect the agent running on the master and on www

+6. We introduced two lab specific shell functions
+  1. `lab_copy <example>` lab\_copy copies files for the next lab and supports tab expansion
+  2. `lab_build`lab\_build builds and installs the custom puppet module we are using to manage our customized files and manifests.